Popular weight loss app has more than 1,200 complaints with BBB

 According to the BBB, Noom. an app-based weight loss service, has gotten more than 1,200 complaints alleging that the company offers misleading free trials and then makes it difficult to cancel after the free trial is done.
 According to the complaints, consumers are then charged monthly despite trying to cancel the free trial, consumers reporting losses anywhere from $20 up to $180 and more.

-"When you sign up for something what do you have to deliver on and what can the business on to make you deliver on that," said Alyssa Parker of the BBB Serving Eastern North Carolina.
+"When you sign up for something what do you have to deliver on and what can the business do to kind of make you deliver on that," said Alyssa Parker of the BBB Serving Eastern North Carolina.

 The CEO of Noom is responding to the complaints, saying in part while the vast majority of users have had a positive experience, they do take the complaints seriously and are expanding the size of their customer support team so customers can reach the company.
 Read his full statement here.